jsyang/agi/README.md

 yet (sounds, dictionary etc.).

 The interpreter works in cycles, best described in the documentation above.
 Every cycle the interpreter executes logic script 0 and any referenced logic scripts.
-The script itself may execture commands on the interpreter that updates game objects and draws them to both a visual frame buffer and a priority buffer.
+The script itself may execute commands on the interpreter that updates game objects and draws them to both a visual frame buffer and a priority buffer.
-The visual buffer is at the end of the cycle blitted to a canvas.
+The visual buffer is blitted to a canvas at the end of the cycle.

-The logic parser seems to be working well acording to my tests.
+The logic parser seems to be working well according to my tests.
 The system mainly needs work on the interpreter; the main issue being that some details are missing from the specs defined above and need slight reverse engineering.